-All you really need is a shovel or a snowblower.
-It’s easy to overcharge customers because no one likes shoveling snow.
-It’s also very easy to market your services with a flyer under the door, or a walk down a neighborhood during a snowstorm.
+All you need is a shovel or a snowblower.
+It’s easy to overcharge customers because no one likes shovelling snow.
+It’s also very easy to market your services with a flyer under the door, or a walk down a neighbourhood during a snowstorm.
 Now with Venmo or the Cash App on almost everyone’s phone, you don’t need to target customers with cash, either.

 Another option — do you have a truck?
-Some companies seek out owners of trucks to work for their plow services during the wintertime.
-You may have to purchase your own plow (one downfall) but you could make between $15-$30/hr, per storm.
+Some companies seek out owners of trucks to work for their plough services during the wintertime.
+You may have to purchase your plough (one downfall) but you could make between $15-$30/hr, per storm.
 That’s a nice chunk of change.

 Becoming a personal trainer does include an upfront cost, as it requires a certification to be legitimized. — anywhere from $400-$600 for basic certification, upwards of $2000 for a master certification.

-However, the returns are grand — the average personal trainer can charge either an hourly rate if partnered with a gym or fitness center ($40-$70 per hour), or, a flat personal training fee to individuals or groups who wish to take a class, specialized for a particular fitness regiment (think “Perfect Body” or “Get a Six-pack” class).
+However, the returns are grand — the average personal trainer can charge either an hourly rate if partnered with a gym or fitness centre ($40-$70 per hour), or, a flat personal training fee for individuals or groups who wish to take a class, specialized for a particular fitness regiment (think “Perfect Body” or “Get a Six-pack” class).

 The top-paid members of YouTube make millions of dollars.
 Yes, that’s right, millions.
 Will you make a million dollars?
 Maybe, or maybe not.
 Regardless, the platform is built for uniqueness and niches.

 Do you find different types of salt interesting?
 Vlog about it.
 Add recipes for your users.
-Heck, write a top ten list of your favorite salts to use on steak.
-It’s really that simple.
+Heck, write a top ten list of your favourite salts to use on steak.
+It’s that simple.